 - GIF Format

 - ICO Format

 - Vector Format (SVG)

-Vector Format (SVG) web resources were added with the Dynamics 365 for Customer Engagement apps version 9.0.
+Vector Format (SVG) web resources were added with the Model-driven apps.

 Capabilities of image web resources

 With image web resources you can add images where you need them.
 Common uses include the following:

 - Custom entity icons